jsquyres/ompi/docs/faq/building-mpi-apps.rst

 to ``$prefix/share/openmpi/WRAPPER_NAME-wrapper-data.txt``.
 A
 few environment variables are available for run-time replacement of the wrapper's default values (from the text files):

+.. note:: You may need to scroll right in the following table.

 .. list-table::
    :header-rows: 1